AliakseiSavelyey/react-hw-02-phonebook/README.md

-phone book for recording and editing contacts
+phone book on react for recording and editing contacts